 What comes in must equal what goes out.
 Every day you lose water through sweat, breathing, urine, and bowel movements.
 So you must drink enough water to replenish what you have lost.
 Therefore, how much you should drink depends on other factors like your activity level, the climate, and your gender.
-In general, I recommend around a gallon of water a day.
+In general, I recommend around a 2L+ of water a day for most women.
 PS, also consider drinking less alcohol (See Related: Think Before you Drink)

 #3 Change up your Training

 When was the last time you changed your workout routine?
-After about a month of the same routine, your body gets bored and starts responding less to your same old routine (hence the reason why you probably get less sore in week 5 than you did in week 1).
-That is why, for my online coaching clients, they get new training programs every month.
+After about 4-6 weeks of the same routine, your body adapts and starts responding less to your same old routine (hence the reason why you probably get less sore in week 5 than you did in week 1).
+That is why, for my online coaching clients, they get new training programs every four weeks.
 I recommend you make a change monthly.
 What factor you change each month can be up to you.
-See the chart below for some ideas on factors to change:
+See the chart below for some ideas on exercise programming factors to change.
+Also, be sure you're practicing progressive overload by continually increasing training intensity in some way over time.
+Vary your sets, reps, rest periods, equipment, range of motion used, timing, types of contractions, and various types of sets.

-You can see from the chart above that you can vary which muscles you're pairing up for each workout, which equipment you're using, the type of sets you're performing, and the type of contraction speed.
 In addition, you could change to a different program to build up strength called Daily Undulating Periodization (DUP) if you really want to throw your body for a loop.
+Periodiziation is being shown to be super effective for muscle hypertrophy in the latest research.
 (See Related: DUP Step)

-Ditch the running kiddos.
-Instead of steady state cardio, switch to HIIT (high intensity interval training) for killer fat loss results.
-HIIT maintains your muscles instead of breaking them down from all the repetition.
+For others, HIIT works well.
+HIIT certainly takes less time.
+HIIT maintains your muscles instead of breaking them down or causing repetitive injuries from all the repetitive impact.
 HIIT consists of quick bursts of intense exercise over a short period of time.
 The principle behind this method is that the body works so hard during the intense workout so it continues to expend energy- even after the workout is over.
 So Stephanie, even when I am chilling on the couch watching TV after a workout, I am still burning fat?
 Yes.
 Yes, indeed.
 Pretty sweet, huh?
 High intensity cardio breaks through many fat loss plateaus.
-It's just wonderful.
+It's short and sweet, but very demanding.
 (See Related: HIIT)

 Checkout a few of the YouTube video HIIT exercises I practice and I give my clients when they want to drop fat: